HL7/fhircast-docs/docs/specification/STU2.md

 ```

 #### `websocket` Subscription Denial
-To deny a subscription with `hub.channel.type`=`websocket`, the Hub sends a json object to the subscriber through the established websocket connection.
+To deny a subscription with `hub.channel.type`=`websocket`, the Hub sends a json object to the subscriber through the established WebSocket connection.

 ###### `websocket`Subscription Denial Sequence